iBessonov0240/WeatherApp/README.md

 # WeatherApp
-Basic prototype of a 5 days ahead weather app using SwiftUI and saving to Coreddata.
+Basic prototype of a 5 days ahead weather app using SwiftUI and saving to Coredata.